codyklr/codyklr/readme.md

 Hey there!
 I'm Cody, feel free to explore my GitHub repositories to see my projects and contributions! 😊

 ## Interests
+- 🤖 Machine Learning
+- 👀 Computer Vision
 - 🚀 Astronomy/Space
-- 👀 Computer Vision
-- 🤖 Machine Learning
 - 🌐 Web Development
-- 🖥️ Game Development/Video Games

 ## Tools and Languages